 Vanguard customer service is very straightforward and effective.
 If a customer is having an issue, he/she can get help by calling the company’s skillful employees.
 Though the live chat on the website or platform is missing.
 It provides fast and relevant answers to the queries of the customers.
 They have quick response-time both from telephone and e-mail.
 They are also not accessible 24/7.

-Vanguard does not charge on ETF trading.
+It does not charge on ETF trading.
 Also, no fee is charged on inactivity, and some bonds and mutual funds are also free.
-Fees of some mutual funds are high, and you have to give trading fees when you trade.
+Vanguard fees of some mutual funds are high, and you have to give trading fees when you trade.
 Financing rates are also high in the lower volume tiers.
 Vanguard trading fees are average and are comparable with other brokers.
 Though the fee structure is transparent, it is still a bit complex and hard to understand.

 The Vanguard financing rate is linked to volume.
 It adds base rate and a premium and depends on the financed amount.
 Its treasury bonds are free, but municipal bonds are not free of charge, and you need to pay some amount for it.
 Options fees are average and charge low non-trading fees.